eficode-academy/jcasc-katas/basic-system-config/README.md

 Now we need to wire in our configurations to the Jenkins instance.
 We are using three different types in Docker-compose:

-* A `volume` mounted in the config file
+* A `volume` mounted in the config file.
-* An `environment variable` to point JCasC towards the right folder
+* An `environment variable` to point JCasC towards the right folder.
 * A `secret` to pass in the admin password as an environment variable.

 ## Starting JCasC

 For the first part, we will deal with getting JCasC to read the config from a file.

 ### Tasks

 In the docker compose file:

 * Add a volume mount with the jenkins configuration ( `casc-config` ) :

 ```yml
     jenkins:
         volumes:
             - jenkins_home:/var/jenkins_home
             - ./casc-config:/var/jenkins_config
 ```

 * Add an environment variable to let JCasC know where the configuration folder is.

 ```yml